Content on this page was generated by AI and has not been manually reviewed.

 • Check router VPN compatibility: some routers don’t handle VPN passthrough well.
 If you’re using a router-level VPN, test via a direct device connection to isolate router issues.

 If you’re curious about an alternative, NordVPN is provided in the intro as a tested option for stability checks.
 It’s a handy way to verify if the problem is Total AV VPN-specific or more general network behavior.
-Setting up surfshark vpn on your router a comprehensive guide
+Why your kaspersky vpn isnt working and how to fix it fast 2026

 Why Total AV VPN keeps disconnecting: the deeper causes